 Most procedures are performed in our fully accredited operating facility under twilight anesthesia.
-After surgery, patients are taken to our specially equipped recovery area.
+After drugstore online surgery, patients are taken to our specially equipped recovery area.
 Once recovered all patients proceed home in the company of a responsible adult or to an after care facility.
 Occasionally, general anesthesia may be required if extensive surgery is planned for the inside of the nose (the septum).
 If this is the case, surgery will be scheduled at Vancouver General Hospital.

 A small plastic cast is placed on the nose immediately following surgery to protect the nose and to maintain alignment during the initial healing period.
 This is removed after 1 week.
 Any material placed in the nose following surgery is painlessly removed either in the recovery area or in the office on the following day.
 All stitches placed inside the nose dissolve on their own.
 Skin stitches placed during an open rhinoplasty are removed in 5 to 7 days.

 Following surgery, you should stay in bed with the back and head elevated for the first 24 hours.
 You may get up to eat and to use the bathroom but, at this stage, rest will help most to speed recovery.
 Cold compresses should be placed across the forehead during the first 48 hours to help reduce bruising and swelling.

 Most patients are permitted to shower and gently wash their hair 3 days after surgery.
 Care should be taken not to wet the cast while bathing.

 Bending, heavy lifting and straining are prohibited during the first 48 hours.
 Light non-cardiac exercise can be resumed 2 weeks following surgery and slowly increased over the ensuing seven days.